 How long ago was your logo designed?

 Does your logo convey your company values and strengths?

 Is your logo up to date with current design trends?

 Is your logo suitable for all media (print, digital, signage etc)?

 Are my competitors keeping their logos up to date?

 Is your logo adapting to online usage (social media use consistently changes)?

 Come in for a chat about getting your logo redesigned.

 Check out some of these high profile companies that have had many logo revisions over the years:

 At the end of the day, your logo is there to represent your company, it needs to instantly be recognisable to not just your target market, but everybody, and it needs to leave a positive impression on potential clients.
-It is the identifying center point of your company, so make sure your logo is saying what you want it to say and doing what you want it to do.
+It is the identifying centre point of your company, so make sure your logo is saying what you want it to say and doing what you want it to do.